 Moc Mount

-History records that in the past, the mountains were steep and magnificent, with piles of small white rocks protruding extremely vividly.
-However, over time, the mountain slopes in the North and South were excavated a lot, so Moc Mount is now unevenly uneven.
+History records that in the past, the mountains were steep and magnificent, with piles of small white rocks protruding with striking vividness.
+However, over time, the mountain slopes in the North and South were extensively excavated, so Moc Mount is now uneven.

 Hoa Mount

 Hoa Mount consists of two twin mountains, Am Hoa Mount and Duong Hoa Mount.
-Am Hoa Mount is located in the east, an attractive destination for passionate tourists who want to learn about rocks and art.
-At Am Hoa Mount, the mountain slopes are tilted and broken rocks, and unique trees grow in the crevices of the rocks.
+Am Hoa Mountain is located in the east and is an attractive destination for passionate tourists who want to learn about rocks and art.
+At Am Hoa Mount, the slopes are tilted and broken, and unique trees grow in the rock crevices.
 In particular, there is a cave below that connects from the South side to the North side.

 Hoa mount

-Duong Hoa Mount is located in the west, there is Linh Son ancient pagoda, behind the pagoda there is Huyen Vy cave.
-In addition, there is also Pho Da Son cave, inside is Pho Da Son pagoda with historical stories about King Minh Mang’s sister.
+Duong Hoa Mount is located in the west.
+There is the ancient Linh Son pagoda, and behind it is Huyen Vy cave.
+In addition, there is Pho Da Son cave, inside which is the Pho Da Son pagoda, with historical stories about King Minh Mang’s sister.

-Tho Mount famous with 1 tunnel and 4 pagodas
+Tho Mount is famous for 1 tunnel and 4 pagodas

 Tho Mount